xromad/projectEulerGo/README.md

 # projectEuler
-The collection of my answers in go
+The collection of my answers in 'go'

 * common - a set of common utilities that I have so I don't have to keep recreating them
 * eqGen - just playing around
 * palenPrime - playing with palendrome primes

-* primeFactors - playing with prime factorization
+## Projects
 1. fizzbuzz
 2. evenFibonacci
 3. primeFactors